multiscale/muscle3/docs/source/fortran.rst

 as a character string if the user set it to a logical value.
 There are two ways of dealing with these situations: checking in advance if it's going to work and acting accordingly, or just trying and checking whether you were successful.
-If you do neither (which is easiest), MUSCLE 3 will print an error message and stop your program if an error occurs (which is actually usually what you want).
+If you do neither (which is easiest), MUSCLE3 will print an error message and stop your program if an error occurs (which is actually usually what you want).

 How to check in advance whether an operation can work depends on what you want